joemarocco/BirdArrivals/README.md

 Why I started this project
 ==========================
-In the northern Adirondacks, where I live, early spring is a fragile, shifting season: one day is bright and warm - almost short-sleeve weather; the next the temperatures drop and a spring nor’easter hits.
+In the northern Adirondacks, where I live, early spring is a fragile, shifting season: one day is bright and warm and almost short-sleeve weather; the next the temperatures drop and a spring nor’easter hits.
 The arrival of the robins brings hope that the snow will finally start to melt and winter will soon end.

 Over the years I began to wonder whether climate change was having a measurable impact on bird arrival dates.
 Were robins actually arriving earlier?
 Were snow conditions shifting in ways I could detect?
 And what about other migratory species that return first to my area every spring to breed?

 This project had its genesis in that curiosity.

 It’s not meant to be a definitive scientific paper.
-It’s a personal exploration — a blend of data analysis, local natural history, and a desire to better understand the place where I live.
+It’s a personal exploration: a blend of data analysis, local natural history, and a desire to better understand the place where I live.

 What this project does
 ======================